 Power consumption is reduced to a minimum by placing the device into power-down mode.
 There are two ways to put the device into power-down mode: using the SLEEP command and taking the START pin low.

-During power-down mode, the internal reference status depends on the setting of the VREFCON bits in the MUX1 register; see Register Maps for details.
+During power-down mode, the internal reference status depends on the setting of the VREFCON bits in the MUX1 register; see the Register Maps section for details.

 9.4.4 Conversion Control